 The dive centre also serves food, which can be super convenient.
-There are more restaurants outside town on the beach road if you need more choice.
+There are more restaurants outside the town on the beach road if you need more choice.

 The best time to visit Xcalak is during the dry season, from November to April.
 The wet season in Xcalak is from May to October, and you may want to avoid visiting Xcalak during the hurricane season (September/October).

 We got pulled over by corrupted Mexican Police Officers on our way to Xcalak.
 We managed not to pay the bribe they were asking.
 If you plan to drive during your Yucatan Peninsula holidays, I recommend keeping only coins or very small notes in one wallet the corrupted officers may ask to see.

 Where is Xcalak?

 Xcalak is the most southern town on the Mexican Caribbean Coast, just near Belize.
 You’ll have to turn right 5km before Mahahual to go to Xcalak.
 Otherwise, you can opt for the beach road as a fun and beautiful option, but it will take you a lot longer.